-- 1. Contact the Children's Social Services Department Duty Social Worker for children and families.
+- 1. Contact the Children's Social Services Department Duty Social Worker for children and families or Police Child Protection Team direct.
 They will NOT speak to the parent/carer or anyone else. - 2.
-Seek and follow the advice given by CCPAS if, for any reason they are unsure whether or not to contact Children's Social Services/Police.
-CCPAS will confirm its advice in writing for future reference.
+If allegations involve an adult who is in an inappropriate relationship with a child, the LADO should be contacted on 0330 139 797 - 3.
+Seek and follow the advice given by 31:8 if, for any reason the Safeguarding Coordinator / Deputy is unsure whether or not to contact Children's Social Services/Police.
+31:8 will confirm its advice in writing for future reference.